Institutional Security Bureau

 The Institutional Security Bureau (Gabinete de Segurança Institucional da Presidência da República, GSI; English: Institutional Security Bureau of the Presidency of the Republic, ISB) is an executive cabinet office of the federal government of Brazil responsible for providing direct assistance at a moment's notice to the President on matters of national security and defense policy.
-It is currently headed by retired Army General Gonçalves Dias.
+It is currently headed by retired general Marcos Antonio Amaro dos Santos.